onsi/gomega/docs/index.md

 }).Should(Equal("Patrick Mahomes"))
 ```

-Here we return a `StopTrying(MESSAGE)` error to tell `Eventually` that we've looked through all possible players and that it should stop.
+Here we return a `StopTrying` error to tell `Eventually` that we've looked through all possible players and that it should stop.
 Note that `Eventually` will check last name returned by this function and succeed if that name is the desired name.

-You can also call `StopTrying(MESSAGE).Now()` to immediately end execution of the function.
+You can also call `StopTrying(...).Now()` to immediately end execution of the function.
 Consider, for example, the case of a client communicating with a server that experiences an irrevocable error:

 ```go
 Eventually(func() []string {